poetry4vamp/StudyEra/README.md

-# django-studentportal-project

-1. create a folder on your desktop, named it 'django'
+### Create a folder on your desktop, named it 'django'

-2. go to the folder and type cmd on the folder path
+### Go to the folder and type cmd on the folder path
-3. type py -m venv venv
+        type py -m venv venv
 4. type venv\scripts\activate
 5. type pip install django
 6. update django version if needed